thosgood/this-weeks-finds/markdown/week9.md

 link invariants).
 In the case of 3 dimensions a nice paper relating the Heegard splitting and the surgery on links approaches is

-Reshetikhin-Turaev and Crane-Kohno-Kontsevich 3-manifold invariants coincide, by Sergey Piunikhin, preprint, 1992.
-(Piunikhin is at serguei@math.harvard.edu.)
+> "Reshetikhin-Turaev and Crane-Kohno-Kontsevich 3-manifold invariants
+coincide", by Sergey Piunikhin, preprint, 1992.
+(Piunikhin is at `serguei@math.harvard.edu`).

 People are now trying to generalize all these ideas to 4-manifolds.
 There is already an interesting bunch of 4-manifold invariants out